Generic selectors

 Reasoning that the Sabbath is less than 24 hours because Scripture does not include the phrase “the evening and the morning” would require either the day itself to be less than 24 hours or God to have worked for only part of the seventh day.
 The former is clearly wrong because every day is 24 hours—the rotation of the earth does not speed up on the seventh day and slow down during the other six days.

 But neither did God rest for only part of the seventh day—He rested for the entire day.
-God began His work each day at evening so He began His rest at the same time.
+Each of the six work days begin at evening so it is logical that the day of rest begins at the same time.
 If God was not resting, then He was working—by definition.
 If the seventh day is to be kept less than 24 hours, then God had to work not just the evening and morning of the sixth but also continue working into the evening of the seventh day.
 But just as God worked for 24 hours, He rested for 24 hours.
 It does not say that God rested on the ‘Sabbath’—He rested on the seventh day, which is 24 hours.
 The Bible actually proves this:

 EXODUS 20:11 For in six days the LORD made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the LORD blessed the Sabbath day and hallowed it.